 Sleep deprivation can leave you exhausted, stressed and can contribute to health problems.
 And when you’re a parent, you lose sleep.
 During that first year of infancies, parents can lose hundreds of hours of sleep.
 Each family might handle the division of night time tending to an infant differently and fathers are also often sleep deprived.

 Women of young children and babies often are particularly sleep deprived.
-For example, a woman who is breast feeding her baby will have to wake for feedings at night.
+For example, a woman who is breast feeding her baby will have to wake for feedings at night, and the baby needs a place to sleep, so having a crib is important and there are kids furniture brands that help with this.
 According to the Department of Labor in 2009 122 million women age 16 years and over in the U.S. were labor force participants—working or looking for work.
 As many as 3 quarters of working women are mothers.
 Continue reading “Strategies to Improve Sleep for Working Parents” »

 It’s early October and already I’m starting to prepare for the holidays.
 It’s time to get Halloween costumes, buy tickets for holiday shows, negotiate Thanksgiving plans and begin answering questions from the kids about how long until the big day.
 If you send out a picture on your holiday card, which many of us do, it’s time to find that special one from the past year or arrange to have one taken.